 Discussion of current events in foreign affairs from around the world.
 Topics include a U.S. ambassador's reflections on Afghanistan, water issues in the Middle East, the long-term outlook for Syria, and a comprehensive and critical study of the U.S. Army's role in the war in Iraq.

 The U.S. Department of State, U.S. Agency for International Development (USAID), and Department of Defense (DoD) recently released the “Stabilization Assistance Review” (SAR).
-The SAR discusses how the United States can most effectively leverage diplomacy, defense, and foreign assistance to stabilize conflict-affected areas.
+This document and accompanying efforts discuss how the United States and and other countries can most effectively leverage diplomacy, defense, and foreign assistance to stabilize conflict-affected areas.